-■ Caution This example runs because the Node.js version used in this book supports the latest JavaScript specification, which includes Map.
+This example runs because the Node.js version used in this book supports the Map feature.
 In this situation, I knew more about the runtime than the TypeScript compiler, and changing the lib setting produces an example that runs, although the same effect could have been achieved by changing the target setting to a more recent JavaScript version that the compiler knows includes collections.
 If I were targeting a runtime that supported only ES5, then I would have to provide a polyfill implementation of Map, such as the one included in the core-js package.